lpapailiou/fac/README.md

     \<=                               { return collectToken(LEQ, "LEQ"); }

 #### Comments
 Java-like comments are allowed.
-They will be ignored in further processing of the code - except the comment takes the end of the fail, then an error will be thrown.
+They will be ignored in further processing of the code.
 Pattern: ``"/*" [^*] ~"*/" | "/*" "*"+ "/" | "//" [^\r\n]* \r|\n|\r\n? | "/**" ( [^*] | \*+ [^/*] )* "*"+ "/"``
 #### Whitespace
 Whitespace may consist of spaces and newlines.
 It will be ignored in further processing steps, but